KiBk/notes-lite/README.md

 - Switch between active and archived notes via the header tabs
 - Notes can be archived from the modal editor; deleting from the archive removes them permanently
 - Archived notes can be restored back to the active list via the modal button
+- Hover any active note to pin/unpin it without opening the modal; pinned notes stay in a dedicated row
 - Drag and drop notes (within active or archived tabs) to change their order; search temporarily disables dragging
 - All API calls go to relative `/api/*` paths (proxied by nginx in Docker)